 Meet the Project Stewards

-The first-ever cohort of the Bringing It Home Project Accelerator brings together 14 Indigenous communities from coast to coast to coast.
 Each community is represented by a Project Steward, who leads the development of an energy-efficiency housing project to bring healthy energy living to their members.
+Project Stewards are selected by their communities to take part in the training components of the program and lead the development of a community project plan.

 Name